Zorro30/Consuming_API/README.md

-This repo consists of codes that I have come across while learning about consuming an API.Ⓣ
+This repo consists of codes that I have come across while learning about consuming an API.Ⓣ😎

 => [consuming_API.py](https://github.com/Zorro30/Consuming_API/blob/master/consuming_api.py)